Quality declaration - summary

 This collection presents information about the labour force status and other characteristics of families.
 The information is based on data collected in the national monthly Labour Force Survey (LFS).

-The Labour Force Status and Other Characteristics of Families is based on data collected from the June Labour Force Survey each year.
-The results obtained from this data are usually released six months after the collection period.
+The Labour Force Status and Other Characteristics of Families is based on data collected from the Labour Force Survey held in June each year.

 Annual family estimates are produced from the data collected in the June Labour Force Survey, but do not include people interviewed in non-private dwellings and those who were visitors to private dwellings.
-Those included in the estimates covered 83% of the survey sample.
+Those included in the estimates covered 80% of the survey sample for 2019.